MMTLukas/ma-scalable-web/README.md

 ### Tests

 **ATTENTION**: For this you have to start the Item Tracking, the Location Management and the User Management System.
-For informations how to start this services, scroll to the different sections.
+For informations how to start this services, scroll to the different sections in this README.MD or check the header of the files spec/lib/*/*.rb

 To test all services at once, you can run the following command:
 ```shell